horo-t/subresource-signed-exchange/signed-exchange-subresource-subtitution-explainer.md

 ## [Self-Review Questionnaire: Security and Privacy](https://www.w3.org/TR/security-privacy-questionnaire/)
 1. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?
-   - This feature exposes the 1 bit information “the referrer page has prefetched the signed exchange subresources or not” to the publisher.
+   - This feature exposes the 1 bit information "the referrer page has prefetched the signed exchange subresources or not" to the publisher.
 1. Is this specification exposing the minimum amount of information necessary to power the feature?
    - Yes.
-This proposal has limitations such as “all subresource SXG must be finished prefetching, otherwise ignored”, “subresource SXG must be prefetched even if the original subresource exists in HTTPCache”.
+This proposal has limitations such as "all subresource SXG must be finished prefetching, otherwise ignored", "subresource SXG must be prefetched even if the original subresource exists in HTTPCache".
 1. How does this specification deal with personal information or personally-identifiable information or information derived thereof?
    - Signed Exchange should not include personal information.
 1. How does this specification deal with sensitive information?